On the Constitution of New Zealand: An Introduction to the Foundations of the Current Form of Government

 The other major sources of the constitution include:

-The prerogative powers of the Queen under which, for instance, the Queen issued the Letters Patent Constituting the Office of the Governor-General of New Zealand in 1983 and conferred her powers in respect of New Zealand on the Governor-General.
-The Queen appoints the Governor-General who, in general, exercises her prerogative powers.
-The Queen or Governor-General appoints and dismisses members of the Executive Council and Ministers of the Crown.
+- The prerogative powers of the Sovereign under which, for instance, the Queen issued the Letters Patent Constituting the Office of the Governor-General of New Zealand in 1983 and conferred her powers in respect of New Zealand on the Governor-General.
+The King appoints the Governor-General who, in general, exercises his prerogative powers.
+The King or Governor-General appoints and dismisses members of the Executive Council and Ministers of the Crown.
 Those powers are part of the common law.
 They exist independently of statutes, although statutes can, of course, limit or even supersede them.

-Other relevant New Zealand statutes, such as the State Sector Act 1988, the Electoral Act 1993, the Senior Courts Act 2016, and the District Court Act 2016, relating in turn to the three branches of government, as well as the Ombudsmen Act 1975, the Official Information Act 1982, the Public Finance Act 1989 and the New Zealand Bill of Rights Act 1990.
+- Other relevant New Zealand statutes, such as the Public Service Act 2020, the Electoral Act 1993, the Senior Courts Act 2016, and the District Court Act 2016, relating in turn to the three branches of government, as well as the Ombudsmen Act 1975, the Official Information Act 1982, the Public Finance Act 1989 and the New Zealand Bill of Rights Act 1990.

-The Treaty of Waitangi, which may indicate limits in our polity on majority decision-making.
-The law may sometimes accord a special recognition to Māori rights and interests such as those covered by Article 2 of the Treaty.
+- The Treaty of Waitangi, which may indicate limits in our polity on majority decision-making.
+The law sometimes accords a special recognition to Māori rights and interests, particularly those covered by Article 2 of the Treaty.
 And in many other cases the law and its processes should be determined by the general recognition in Article 3 of the Treaty that Māori belong, as citizens, to the whole community.
 In some situations, autonomous Māori institutions have a role within the wider constitutional and political system.
-In other circumstances, the model provided by the Treaty of Waitangi of two parties negotiating and agreeing with one another is appropriate.
+In other circumstances, the model provided by the Treaty of Waitangi, of two parties negotiating and agreeing with one another, is appropriate.
 Policy and procedure in this area continues to evolve.

 The underlying principle: Democracy